stjepangrgic/stjepangrgic.com/pages/work/vibby.md

 </div>

 ## Final experience
-If links aren't working, you can see the final experience of creating and sharing a 'vib' in the short video below.
+If links above aren't working, you can see the final experience of creating and sharing a 'vib' in the short video below.

 <div class="video photo-width">
   <video loop controls>